EnderLands/ZMusicBox/README.md

 _Tips:_

-You should use Minecraft Note Block Studio to change midi files into nbs files.
+You should use Minecraft Note Block Studio to convert midi files into nbs files.
 Website: http://www.stuffbydavid.com/mcnbs